MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-of-deploying-languages-in-office-365-proplus.md

 When deploying Office, you can automatically install the same languages that are in use by the operating system.
 To do so, use the same process and tools you used to deploy Office, such as Configuration Manager or the Office Deployment Tool.

 1. When creating the configuration file in the [Office Customization Tool](https://config.office.com/), select **Match Operating System** as the primary language.
 2. If you use a local source, we recommend that you use the Office CDN as a backup source for language packs.
-To do so, select **Fallback to the CDN for missing languages** in the installation settings of the Office Customization Tool.
+To do so, select **Fallback to the CDN for missing languages** in the Installation section.

 When Match Operating System is used, the base language of the operating system and all active display languages for user profiles on the device are installed.
 Match Operating System  can be used in combination with a fixed list of languages.